JamesInDigital/m3uMaker/README.md

 # m3uMaker
 M3U creation script originally designed to help organize roms for retro handhelds.
 Handles multi-disc games and subfolders.

+Update: Currently setting up a friend RG35XX+ under muOS and have modified the code to make use of .hidden subfolder for a cleaner interface when it comes to multi-disc games.
+As always, not a real programmer, use at your own discetion with backs.
+V2 moves multidisc games to .hidden subfolder and modifies the m3u accordingly.
+Testing work for PS1 games on RG35XX+

 The Short:
 Scans folder for rom files, taking note of those with Disc 1/2 etc and creates m3u files pointing to the images.
 In theory, this will allow devices like the RG35XX to run games from subfolders (haven't currently tested as the RG35XX I set up with a friend currently) but also helps declutter rom folder by not have entries for each disc of multi-disc games.
 For Miyoo/RG35XX look up how to change what extensions the emulators will run and narrow it to m3u.